 [H1] Application of Stratified Multiplicative Regression to Prognosis of Lung Cancer

 Next, we will examine the prognosis of patients hospitalized for the treatment of lung cancer.
-The prognosis of cancer patients depends on both stage of cancer and presence of various comorbidities (Søgaard et al. 2013, Lee et al. 2010)—comorbidities and their treatment may interfere with cancer therapy.
+The prognosis of cancer patients depends on both the stage of cancer and the presence of various comorbidities (Søgaard et al. 2013; Lee et al. 2010)—comorbidities and their treatment may interfere with cancer therapy.
 For example, a depressed cancer patient, at any stage of cancer, may abandon cancer treatment prematurely and therefore have a poor prognosis.

-We relied on data available through Veterans Affairs Informatics and Computing Infrastructure (VINCI) for the years 2006 through 2016.
+We relied on data available through the Veterans Affairs Informatics and Computing Infrastructure (VINCI) for the years 2006 through 2016.
 We focused on 829,827 unique veterans who (a) had at least two primary care visits and (b) and had been hospitalized at least once during this period.
-These patients had 17,443,442 diagnoses, five to 15 diagnoses per hospitalization.
+These patients had 17,443,442 diagnoses, 5 to 15 diagnoses per hospitalization.
 Removing duplicated records and errors in data entry (patients who had visits prior to birth and patients who had a visit after date of death) reduced the number of unique patients to 818,028.

 The dependent variable in this study was the probability of mortality within six months.
 We included 41 comorbidities that occurred at least 1,000 times with lung cancer.
 Exhibit A.1 in the appendix shows the rate of mortality for lung cancer at different strata.
 For example, in the first row of the table, we see a stratum where no diagnosis or comorbidity is present.
 In this stratum, there are 1,150 cases of lung cancer and 98,151 controls with no cancer.
-The impact of lung cancer is large; it increases the probability of mortality from 0.066 to 0.586, for an increase of 0.52 points.
+The impact of lung cancer is large; it increases the probability of mortality from 0.066 to 0.586, an increase of 0.52 points.
 The impact of lung cancer changes in each stratum.
 It ranges from a high of 0.828 points to a low of 0.012 points.
 In patients with serious comorbidities, the impact of lung cancer on mortality is smaller than in patients with no comorbidities.

 Exhibit 18.5 visually shows the data reported in the appendix for the most common strata.
 The blue diamond indicates the probability of mortality for cases.
 These are patients who have the comorbidities in the stratum and lung cancer.
 The square red marker indicates the probability of mortality in the same stratum but without the lung cancer.
 The x-axis indicates the index to the strata.
 Keep in mind that each stratum is a combination of comorbidities and the index is simply pointing to a specific set of comorbidities.
 The y-axis shows the six-month mortality rate.
 The impact of cancer is shown by the length of the vertical lines, which show the difference between cases and controls in the same stratum.
 Notice the variation in the impact of cancer.
 In general, one expects that in strata with severe comorbidities there will be a smaller impact for cancer, as the patient is already at high risk of death.
 The data seem to have a ceiling effect—the rate of mortality cannot exceed 1, and if the comorbidities in the strata put the patient at high rates, then the addition of cancer will have no room for a large effect.
 We are already too close to certain death.